Question asked by a medical aspirant – “How can I boost my score above 650 in the NEET if I am currently getting 500-520 in coaching and mock tests?”

 And yes, Self analysis, after the tests, is a very important part of your journey.
 It lets you think about the concepts that you applied at the time of the exam and also add-ons to your memory, the answers that you got wrong (especially in Biology) and there are least chances of getting a similar question wrong again in the future.

-Improve your NEET score by solving mock tests in NEET-UG online crash course.
+Improve your NEET score by solving online mock tests with Auto-Analysis feature in NEET online courses.

 (AIR 8 in JIPMER, AIR 760 in NEET, AIR 212 in AIIMS 2018)